Firefox

 Mozilla Firefox, or simply Firefox, is a free and open-source web browser developed by the Mozilla Foundation and its subsidiary, the Mozilla Corporation.
 It uses the Gecko rendering engine to display web pages, which implements current and anticipated web standards.
-Firefox is available for Windows 10 or later versions of Windows, macOS, and Linux.
-Its unofficial ports are available for various Unix and Unix-like operating systems, including FreeBSD, OpenBSD, NetBSD, and other operating systems, such as ReactOS.
-It is the default, pre-installed browser on Debian, Ubuntu, and other Linux distros.
-Firefox is also available for Android and iOS.
-However, as with all other iOS web browsers, the iOS version uses the WebKit layout engine instead of Gecko due to platform requirements.
-An optimized version was also available on the Amazon Fire TV as one of the two main browsers available with Amazon's Silk Browser, until April 30, 2021, when Firefox would be discontinued on that platform.
-Firefox is the spiritual successor of Netscape Navigator, as the Mozilla community was created by Netscape in 1998, before its acquisition by AOL.
+The software is available for Windows, macOS, and Linux systems, as well as a mobile version for Android (see Firefox for Android) and iOS, with unofficial ports for other platforms such as Oracle Solaris and OpenIndiana.

+Firefox is the spiritual successor of Netscape Navigator, as the Mozilla community was created by Netscape in 1998, before Netscape's acquisition by AOL.
 Firefox was created in 2002 under the codename "Phoenix" by members of the Mozilla community who desired a standalone browser rather than the Mozilla Application Suite bundle.
 During its beta phase, it proved to be popular with its testers and was praised for its speed, security, and add-ons compared to Microsoft's then-dominant Internet Explorer 6.
 It was released on November 9, 2004, and challenged Internet Explorer's dominance with 60 million downloads within nine months.
 In November 2017, Firefox began incorporating new technology under the code name "Quantum" to promote parallelism and a more intuitive user interface.

+The current version of Firefox is available for Windows 10 or later versions of Windows, as well as macOS, and Linux.
+Its unofficial ports are available for various Unix systems such as Oracle Solaris and OpenIndiana, as well as for Unix-like operating systems, including FreeBSD, OpenBSD, NetBSD, and other operating systems, such as ReactOS.
+It is the default, pre-installed browser on Debian, Ubuntu, and some other Linux distros.
+Firefox is also available for Android and iOS.
+However, as with all other iOS web browsers, the iOS version uses the WebKit layout engine instead of Gecko due to platform requirements.
+An optimized version was also available on the Amazon Fire TV as one of the two main browsers available with Amazon's Silk Browser until April 30, 2021, when Firefox was discontinued on that platform.

 Firefox usage share grew to a peak of 32.21% in November 2009, with Firefox 3.5 overtaking Internet Explorer 7, although not all versions of Internet Explorer as a whole; its usage then declined in competition with Google Chrome.
-As of February 2025, according to StatCounter, it had a 6.36% usage share on traditional PCs (i.e. as a desktop browser), making it the fourth-most popular PC web browser after Google Chrome (65%), Microsoft Edge (14%), and Safari (8.65%).
+As of July 2026, according to StatCounter, it had a 6.3% usage share on traditional PCs (i.e. as a desktop browser), making it the third-most popular PC web browser after Google Chrome (72%) and Microsoft Edge (10%), and ahead of Safari (5.2%).

-History

-The project began as an experimental branch of the Mozilla project by Dave Hyatt, Joe Hewitt, and Blake Ross.
-They believed the commercial requirements of Netscape's sponsorship and developer-driven feature creep compromised the utility of the Mozilla browser.
-To combat what they saw as the Mozilla Suite's software bloat, they created a standalone browser, with which they intended to replace the Mozilla Suite.
-Version 0.1, named Phoenix, was released on September 23, 2002.
-On April 3, 2003, the Mozilla Organization announced that it planned to change its focus from the Mozilla Suite to Firefox and Thunderbird.